junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 <br>

 The horses Elkins pointed to them belonged to the passed Judge and old Sheriff.
-One beautiful black horse with furs so bright and smooth it almost reminds him of Impala.
+One beautiful black horse with furs so bright and smooth it almost reminds him of the Impala.

 "Hey baby," Dean strokes its back, voice gentle, love flowing from his eyes, "you miss me?"

-"Dean, I don't think she had ever known you."
-Sam scoffs.
+"Dean, I don't think she'd ever known you."
+Sam snorts.

 Dean gives him a stern look, "You don't know that."
-He shifts the attention back to the horse, its muscle strong and warm under his palm.
+He shifts the attention back to the beauty, its muscle strong and warm under his palm.
 "We might have met in our previous lives or something.
 Tell me she's not exactly like Baby to you?"

 Sam tilts his head, regarding the horse, tip of his lips twists.
 "Hmm." he has to agree.

-The other tan brown horse decides to throw its temper at Sam for a few moments when he approaches, but eventually lets him put the saddle on and pats on the back.
+The other tan brown horse with a white stripe on the nose decides to throw its temper at Sam for a few moments when he approaches, but eventually lets him tie the saddle on and pats on the back.

 <br>

 They don't really have anywhere in mind to go, with the horses.
-But they are still over delighted to own them.
+But they are still over delighted to have them.
 Dean, especially.

 A few days later, when he's grooming the Baby -- of course he has to name it after the real Baby -- Sam tells him, chuckling, "You have any idea how much it's like watching you wash the car?"

-Dean doesn't look back from his busy work by hand, "I don't know, Sam, just the me in the other life, you may say."
+Dean doesn't look back from his busy work by hand, "I don't know, Sam, just the me in the other life, I guess."

 Sam's chuckle stops.
 The silence makes Dean glance back.